remarkjs/react-markdown/README.md

 * `List` - List nodes (`<ol>`, `<ul>`)
 * `Item` - List item nodes (`<li>`)
 * `Strong` - Strong/bold nodes (`<strong>`)
-* `HorizontalRule` - Horizontal rule nodes (`<hr>`)
+* `ThematicBreak` - Horizontal rule nodes (`<hr>`)

-Note: Disallowing a node will also prevent the rendering of any children of that node.
+Note: Disallowing a node will also prevent the rendering of any children of that node, unless the `unwrapDisallowed` option is set to `true`.
 Eg, disallowing a paragraph will not render it's children text nodes.

 ## Developing